Understand Your CarVeto Certificate:

 CarVeto tip:

 Use the details in your CarVeto certificate and contact the lender directly.
-Quote the agreement reference and vehicle registration numbers, and explain that you plan to buy the car.
+Quote the agreement reference and vehicle registration numbers, and explain your plan to buy the car.

 The lender will tell you the steps to a safe and legal purchase.